iamvdo/pleeease/README.md

 ###fallbacks.filters

-Converts CSS shorthand filters to SVG ones.
+Converts CSS shorthand filters to SVG equivalents.
 Uses [pleeease-filters](https://github.com/iamvdo/pleeease-filters).
 You can also force IE filters with an option:

 ```javascript
 // set options